 Ten years ago I had an epiphany triggered by two events.
 First, I was attending a teachers’ conference at Berklee College of Music, and Fan Tao, the string designer at D’Addario, said, “Where will all these improvising string players find work?”
 The second trigger came when teaching improvisation to a high school wind player who was doing really well.
 I said to her, “You should join your high school jazz band.”
 She answered, “I already belong to the band, but we only do two concerts per year, and there are three students who get all the solos.”

-At first some students who were good jazz players questioned whether playing in a DoSo Dance Band would provide a worthwhile experience.
+At first some students who were good jazz players questioned whether playing for dancers would provide a worthwhile experience.
 They were already accustomed to being featured in a jazz band.
 Soon they realized that playing for an audience that moves to your music is, in fact, a new experience.
 Improvising for great dancers is very much like jamming with great musicians.
 It takes your playing to new places, and reinforces the concept of “empathy through music.”

 — David D Mills